KauanAfonso/Docussaurus_projeto/my-website/docs/Backend/urls.md

 This code imports two views from the rest_framework_simplejwt library, popular library for working with JSON Web Tokens (JWT) in Django, especially in conjunction with the **Django Rest Framework (DRF)**.
 To understand what JWT is, [click here](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/).

-**TokenObtainPairView**: This view is responsible for generating a pair of tokens (an access token and a refresh token) when the user submits their credentials (usually username and password).
+**TokenObtainPairView**: This view is responsible for generating a pair of tokens when the user submits their credentials (usually username and password).

 **TokenRefreshView**: This view is responsible for renewing the access token using the refresh token provided by the user.